Thomasjkeel/jsmetrics/README.rst

 ..
 Disclaimer, table of metrics, Installation, Documentations, Contributing, How to cite, Project To-do's

-The layout and content of this project and was inspired by xclim (https://github.com/Ouranosinc/xclim)
+The layout and content of this project and was inspired by jsmetrics (https://github.com/Ouranosinc/jsmetrics)
 .. which contains other climate indices and metrics.
 Started with Cookiecutter (https://github.com/audreyfeldroy/cookiecutter-pypackage).